 As well as supplying to many of the top chefs and restaurants in the UK, in 2012 and 2013 Deli Farm supplied mixed charcuterie platters into the members and players pavilions at Wimbledon and nearly a tonne of chorizo was part of the menu in the athletes village at the 2012 Olympic Games.

 We are committed to the local area and source all our meat from carefully selected producers.
-When we started all our pork came from a family run farm 15 miles away from us, where the pigs are kept from start to finish, pre stress slaughter is at a minimum as they have their own modern slaughtering facility and they grow a lot of cereals on the farm, which in turn goes into the pigs food – try and beat that for provenance!
-Unfortunately we outgrew them a few years ago, we tried very hard to find another local producer with the same credentials but that was impossible therefore we made the decision to source the rest of our pork from RSPCA Freedom Foods Assured farms.
+When we started all our pork came from a family run farm 10 miles away from us, where the pigs are kept from start to finish, pre stress slaughter is at a minimum as they have their own modern slaughtering facility and they grow a lot of cereals on the farm, which in turn goes into the pigs food – try and beat that for provenance!
+As we have grown there are times when we need another pork supplier, we tried very hard to find another local producer with the same credentials but that proved very difficult, the additional pork we use is still from Cornwall and from farms where animal welfare is excellent but from a bit further!
 The beef and lamb we use are grass reared and from the Westcountry, the duck from a free range supplier in Devon and the venison is wild and from various West Country estates.

 The environment is very important to us and in an endeavour to minimalise our carbon footprint as well as using locally produced meat we only use 100% renewable energy, generated by the solar panels on the farm with the balance bought from Good Energy and generated by the turbines on Deli Farm.
-We keep our packaging to a minimum, re circulate the hot air produced by our refrigeration units and to reduce the amount of harmful chemicals used we sanitise our equipment and production rooms with ozonated water.
+We keep our packaging to a minimum, re circulate the hot air produced by our refrigeration units and most of the vehicles and power tools on the farm are electric!

 The Edwards family have always been forward thinking; Deli Farm is home to the UK’s first wind farm, put up by Martin & his parents, Peter & Pip, in 1991.
 The turbines are now owned by Good Energy, the first dedicated 100% renewable electricity company in the UK.